The Friendly Orchestra for Every Age and Experience Level!

 - A concert and live webcast from a central London venue, followed by an aftershow party!

-- Optional chamber music sessions for orchestra members who wish to play together.
+- Optional ensemble music sessions (duos, trios, quartets, quintets, etc.) for orchestra members who wish to play together.
 Playing in small ensembles adds a real depth and enjoyment to learning, and teaches valuable rehearsal, technical and musical skills.

-- Performance classes, giving orchestra members the chance to play to each other, and to get valuable feedback and practice tips from ViolinSchool tutors.
+- Performance classes, giving orchestra members the opportunity to play to each other, and get valuable feedback and practice tips from ViolinSchool tutors.
 These classes are optional, but they’re a great chance to build up your performance experience.

-- There will also be the opportunity to perform a solo or duet at the showcase concert.
+- There will also be the opportunity to perform a solo in an informal 'solos' concert on 2nd December.

 Chamber Music and Solo Opportunites